 Readers Question is recession causes unemployment or unemployment causes recession?

 Essentially, it is a recession which causes unemployment.
-As output and demand falls, firms cut back on hiring new labour.
-This leads to a rise in unemployment as there are less job vacancies.
+As output and demand fall, firms cut back on hiring new labour.
+This leads to a rise in unemployment as there are fewer job vacancies.

 Graph showing rise in unemployment after 2008 recession